NeuroWinter/neurowinter.github.io/_posts/2026-06-10-DragonflyDB-Lua-sandbox-escape-via-getmetatable(_G)-metatable-override.md

 reverse any day.

-v1.39.0 shipped on 9 June with all three fixes folded into a big release (the Lua hardening is a few lines in a changelog that's mostly full-text search work).
+v1.39.0 shipped on 9 June with all three fixes folded into a big release (the Lua hardening is a few lines in a changelog that's mostly full text search work).
 On 10 June I asked Roman whether the team planned to request a CVE, and whether I was clear to write this up.
 He said go ahead on the blog and offered to help with the CVE.
 That part's still in motion.
 I'm working out whether to